 “Then a thief.”

 Gallow’s frown deepened, then he shook his head, a quick decisive shake, “It matters not.”
-His features had slipped into a cold mask, impassive and emotionless but I could feel a deliciously explosive rage simmering just beneath the elegant veneer.
+His features had slipped into a cold mask, impassive and emotionless, but I could feel a deliciously explosive rage simmering just beneath the elegant veneer.

 I leaned in.
 “What are you looking for down here?–and tell me true.
 It’s not just a bestiary to identify a demon, is it?”